NanXiao/tcpdump-little-book/README.md

 # Tcpdump little book

-[Tcpdump](https://www.tcpdump.org/) is a powerful command line tool to analyze network packets on `Unix-like` Operating Systems; it is indispensable for debugging network related issues.
+[Tcpdump](https://www.tcpdump.org/) is a very powerful command line tool to analyze network packets on `Unix-like` Operating Systems; it is indispensable for debugging network related issues.
 Run `tcpdump` in your terminal:

 	# tcpdump
 	tcpdump: verbose output suppressed, use -v or -vv for full protocol decode